Costume and Textile Arts

-Among the foundational holdings of the Fine Arts Museums of San Francisco’s textile arts collection is the Mrs. Gustave Brenner Textile Collection.
-Mrs. Gustave (Julia) Brenner (1866–1944) was a native San Franciscan and member of a prominent mercantile family.
-In the 1920s and 1930s, she donated...
+Among the foundational holdings of the Fine Arts Museums of San Francisco’s textile arts collection is the The Julia Brenner Textile Collection.
+Julia Brenner (1866–1944) was a native San Franciscan and member of a prominent mercantile family.
+In the 1920s and 1930s, she donated more than one...
 View More

 The Fine Arts Museums of San Francisco has collected and displayed Western women’s costume since its inception.
 Permanent costume galleries in the M. H. de Young Memorial Museum featured historic garments and portraits, while rotating exhibitions showcased costumes and accessories from the...
 View More